nefenit/sort/README.md

 # Formal specification
-Sorting algorithm is a function &#402;:X&#8614;Y which as input takes a list a.k.a array and outputs a specific permutation of the list where each element is either in ascending(or descending) order
+Sorting algorithm is a function &#402;:X&#8614;Y which as input takes a list a.k.a array and outputs a specific permutation of the list where each element is in ascending(or descending) order

 ## Input